Health services in the UK

-Eg fever, persistent vomiting, ongoing conditions or unexplained pains
+For example: high fever, persistent vomiting, ongoing conditions or unexplained pains.

-- Make sure you are registered with a GP (doctor).
+- Make sure you are registered with a doctor (GP).

-- Make an appointment with your GP’s surgery (doctor’s office).
+- If appropriate, make an appointment with your doctor's surgery (GP's office).
 Appointments are likely be over the telephone in the first instance, due to coronavirus.

 - Waiting times to be seen by a doctor or a specialist might be longer than you are used to.

-- If you need to visit a hospital, your GP will then refer you for an appointment.
+- If you need to visit a hospital, your doctor will refer you for an appointment.

-- If your GP service is closed, or you are unable to get an appointment, you can call 111 for advice.
+- If your doctor's service is closed, or you are unable to get an appointment, you can call 111 for advice.

 - You can also visit a walk-in centre if your situation is urgent but not life-threatening.
-There is a walk-in centre inside Boots in Broadmead, central Bristol.
-There is also a walk-in centre at Hengrove Health Park.
+There is a walk-in centre at Hengrove Health Park.